 When nervous system disorders are present at birth, patients seek treatment from pediatric neurosurgeons, pediatric neurologists and pediatric rehabilitation specialists.
 But when those same conditions appear later in life, patients often don't know where to turn.
-The neurosurgery program at the University of Chicago Medicine is one of the few programs in the country dedicated to providing comprehensive care for adults with congenital anomalies of the nervous system.
+The neurosurgery program at the University of Chicago Medicine is one of the few programs in the country dedicated to providing comprehensive care for children and adults with congenital anomalies of the central nervous system (CNS).

 At UChicago Medicine, adult patients have access to the same team of experts that treats these conditions in children.
 As a result, they receive compassionate care from skilled physicians who understand the complexities of congenital anomalies, yet recognize the unique challenges that adult patients can face.

 In some cases, surgery may be recommended to:

 - Relieve symptoms

 - Correct the function and form of the brain and/or the structure of the spine

 - Maximize cognitive motor function

 - Prevent development or progression of neurological deficits